d3/d3-queue/README.md

 ## Installation

 If you use NPM, `npm install d3-queue`.
 If you use Bower, `bower install d3-queue`.
 Otherwise, download the [latest release](https://github.com/d3/d3-queue/releases/latest).
 The released bundle supports AMD, CommonJS, and vanilla environments.
-You can also load directly from [d3js.org](https://d3js.org):
+You can also load directly from [d3js.org](https://d3js.org).
+In a vanilla environment, a `d3_queue` global function is exported:

 ```html
 <script src="https://d3js.org/d3-queue.v2.min.js"></script>